syncthing/docs/users/config.rst

     This boolean value marks a particular device as untrusted, which disallows ever sharing any unencrypted data with it.
-Every folder shared with that device then needs an encryption password set.
+Every folder shared with that device then needs an encryption password set, or must already be of the "receive encrypted" type locally.
 Refer to the detailed explanation under :doc:`untrusted`.

 GUI Element